 With this setting as there are no bit loss (unlike with a CD where vibrations, physical disc damage can result in data loss) + with Apple Lossless files, iPod represents a bit-perfect digital source better than any CD player...
-Too bad iTune store doesn’t sell music in Apple Lossless format (but AAC at now 256kbps [sampled at 44.1 kHz to 192 kHz on 16 or 24bits] ~ hi-fi transparent)...
+Too bad iTune store doesn't sell music in Apple Lossless format (but AAC at now 256kbps [raw/master from 44.1 kHz to 192 kHz @ 16 or 24bits, re-sampled to 44.1kHz @32bits then encoded with a variable bit rate with a 256kbs/sec target] ~ hi-fi transparent )...

 n.b. without an ipod, another good, small, cool source: Logitech Squeezebox Touch

 (has a digital output, no need for a pricey dock!) or cooler: a MacBook Air (connected via usb).

 [>=2013] As the Apple Lightning connector passes audio in digital format through any official Lightning cable (so an Onkyo ND-S1 is not needed anymore) use a Lightning (or >=2018 USB-C) to USB Camera Adapter to connect to the USB input of your DAC (?with the default lightning to USB cable the external DAC should have an Apple Authorization chip & license to unlock the digital audio?) ... or connect the DAC to a digital audio out of a TV connected to an apple TV (via hdmi) itself connected to your ipad/pod/phone via AirPlay! ;-) or simpler / cooler: